ivyknob/avionics_js/README.md

 #### Altitude

-Shows altitude, feet or m, Can show values from -10000 to 10000 (but scale only starts from 0).
+Shows altitude, feet or m.
+Can show values from -10000 to 10000 (but scale only starts from 0).
 Values below zero is possible with different settings of qnh.
 Setter name: `altitude`.

 #### Vertical speed (VSI)